Kialo requires cookies to work correctly.

 Should Countries Taking In Refugees Confiscate their Valuables?

 Should countries send back refugees when it is safe in their country of origin?

-Should all EU-member countries close their borders as some Eastern members, like Hungary did?
+Should all EU-member countries close their non-EU borders?